Montoya/address-book-snap-tutorial/README.md

 _An example Snap and Dapp with these improvements will be made available for reference soon._

-Now that you've come this far, check out the [Password Manager](https://github.com/ritave/snap-passwordManager) snap which uses encryption to store usernames and passwords security inside of a Snap!
+Now that you've come this far, check out the [Password Manager](https://github.com/ritave/snap-passwordManager) snap which uses encryption to store usernames and passwords securely inside of a Snap!